HarperDB/documentation/docs/configuration.md

 `rotation`

 Rotation provides the ability for a user to systematically rotate and archive the `hdb.log` file.
-To enabled `interval` and/or `maxSize` must be set.
+To enable `interval` and/or `maxSize` must be set.

 **_Note:_** `interval` and `maxSize` are approximates only.
 It is possible that the log file will exceed these values slightly before it is rotated.